 Racegoers at York like to make it a special occasion and choose to dress accordingly.
 Hospitality badges grant you access to the County Stand.

-Gentlemen are required to wear a jacket, collared shirt and tie in County Stand.
+Gentlemen are required to wear a jacket, collared shirt and tie in County Stand, a cravat may be worn instead of a tie.
 Most gentlemen would choose to wear smart trousers and formal shoes to complete the look.
 So whilst there is no formal restriction on wearing jeans and trainers, these are rarely seen in the County Stand.
 In a similar vein, whilst we encourage a sense of style in the County Stand, if gentlemen believe the weather warrants shorts then there is no formal restriction to them being worn.

 In Grandstand & Paddock and Course Enclosure the dress code is more relaxed; shorts and t-shirts are worn by racegoers enjoying the sun.
 The only common sense restrictions would be those of taste and decency which would apply to all areas, for example regarding style and slogan t-shirts.
 Bare chests are not acceptable.

-Please note, for our Press Family Sunday, as a special family meeting County Stand dress code is relaxed; gentlemen are not required to wear jacket, collar and tie.
+Please note, for our York Mix Family Sunday, as a special family meeting County Stand dress code is relaxed; gentlemen are not required to wear jacket, collar and tie.

 York train station is one mile from the track and both shuttle buses and taxis offer a good raceday service.
 For drivers there are signposts from all the major routes to the plentiful supply of free car parking on all of our racedays.
 For John Smith's Day and The Welcome to Yorkshire Ebor Festival, a special traffic plan will apply.